-Students should be attentive to the course selection process each spring.
-The school's master schedule is developed, and staffing decisions are arranged to accommodate as many selections as possible.
+Students should be attentive to the course selection process each spring and choose their courses carefully to minimize the need for changes later.
+The school's master schedule is developed, and staffing decisions are made based on the students' course selections in the spring.
+Every effort is made to secure students' first choices; therefore, it is crucial that numbers be as accurate as possible so we can accommodate as many selections as possible.
 There is no guarantee that students will be able to make desired changes after the master schedule is built.

+Students may select any available courses that allow them to meet graduation requirements in each content area.
 Honors and AP courses require a teacher recommendation for enrollment.
 Students who have not secured a recommendation will not be permitted to enroll.
+If students do not agree with their recommended placement, they can speak with their teacher and School Counselor for further discussion.

-Changes to course schedules should be made before the end of school or during the summer.
-Schedule changes may be made by the end of the second week of classes.
+Changes to course schedules should be made before the end of school.
+Schedule changes may be made by the end of the first full week of classes.
 Changes after this time will be made only under extraordinary circumstances.
-Any course that is dropped after the first two weeks of school may appear on the transcript as withdraw/pass (WP) or withdraw/fail (WF).
+Any course that is dropped after the add-drop period has ended may appear on the transcript as withdraw/pass (WP) or withdraw/fail (WF).

 Level changes will not be made simply due to low grades.
-In order to request a schedule change to a lower level course, the student must demonstrate a best-faith effort to achieve success in the originally scheduled course.
+In order to request a schedule change to a lower-level course, the student must demonstrate a best-faith effort to achieve success in the originally scheduled course.
 Schedule changes will not be granted to accommodate requests for particular teachers.

-Students enrolled in honors or advanced placement courses who receive a grade of D or F for the first two quarters of the year will be switched to a college preparatory section at the semester.
+Students enrolled in honors or advanced placement courses who receive a grade of D or F for the first two quarters of the year will be switched to a college preparatory section at the end of the semester.